DIY ply bear shelf

 3_Decide on shelf length

-4. Mark where you want the dowel shelf supports (I placed these around 10cm in from the edges of the shelves) and drill out the holes using the spade drill bit.
+4. Mark where you want the dowel shelf supports.
+I placed these around 10cm in from the edges of the shelves.
+Then drill out the holes using the spade drill bit.

 4_Drill out dowel spaces

 5. Before adding the dowel, I attached my mounting bracket to the back of the bear.
 This timber has a 45 degree edge along the bottom and will slot into a piece of timber I drilled into the nursery wall with an opposite 45 degree edge along the top.
 (There’s a helpful video on Youtube here which explains the method.)
-You could mount the shelf in many ways though, such as adding hooks to the back of the bear or you could even screw the ply bear shelf directly into the wall.
+You could mount the shelf in many ways though.
+For example, you could add hooks to the back of the bear or you could even screw the ply bear shelf directly into the wall.

 4_Secure backing

-6. Finish your bear shelf by gluing dowel and shelves into place.
+6. Finish your bear shelf by gluing dowel as well as the shelves into place.

 5_Superglue dowel and shelves

 And that’s it!
-At the moment, my collection for the baby is a little limited so I’ve displayed some of the lovely cards and books I’ve received but over time, I’m looking forward to turning this into a shelf to display his or her favourite toys and treasures!
+At the moment, my collection for the baby is a little limited.
+So I’ve displayed some of the lovely cards and books I’ve received.
+But over time, I’m looking forward to displaying his or her favourite toys and treasures!

 Has this DIY inspired you to try something similar?
 I’d love you to tell me in the comments below!